viseshrp/workedon/README.md

 - The [date parser](https://github.com/scrapinghub/dateparser) which is
   used may misinterpret some irregular phrases of date/time, but mostly does great.
+- For partial dates (e.g., "August 1947"), dateparser fills missing parts using your current date, which can change results over time based on the date.
+  Prefer explicit dates or ranges (e.g., "Aug 1 1947" or "--from/--to or --on").

 - `#` and `[]` are reserved characters in the description.
   - `#` is used to specify tags.
 You can use it multiple times to specify